ADDR2/object_observer/README.md

 # object_observer

-This is a simple observer which listen to changes on any object.
-This changes can only be asignations like the following:
+This is a simple observer which listens to changes on any object.
+These changes can only be asignations like the following:

 ```js
 const objectToObserve = {